wazo-platform/wazo-doc/source/system/wazo-dird-phoned.rst

           authorized_subnets in :ref:`configuration-files`

-Launching xivo-dird-phoned
+Launching wazo-dird-phoned
 ==========================

-On command line, type ``xivo-dird-phoned -h`` to see how to use it.
+On command line, type ``wazo-dird-phoned -h`` to see how to use it.